openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 RAS (Return Address Stack) submodule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RAS is implemented as a FIFO which is composed of **RASDepth configuration parameter** entries.
+RAS is implemented as a LIFO which is composed of **RASDepth configuration parameter** entries.

-A JAL instruction pushes the return address onto the RAS only when rd=x1 or rd=x5.
+When a JAL instruction is confirmed to be not speculative by EX_STAGE submodule, the relative information is pushed into the RAS.

-JALR instruction pushes/pops a RAS as follows.
-In the below, *link* is true when the register is either x1 or x5.
+When a JALR instruction which corresponds to a return (rs1 = x1 or rs1 = x5) is confirmed to be not speculative by EX_STAGE submodule, the relative informaiton is pushed/popped as follow (in the below, *link* is true when the register is either x1 or x5):

 * when rd=!link and rs1=!link, none
 * when rd=!link and rs1=link, pop